kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 * Strong written and verbal communications skills
 * A working knowledge of Kubernetes concepts
-* Project management experience is helpful
+* Project management experience is helpful but not requried

 ### Time Requirements: